Wildlife Main Banner

 - The placement of road signs in strategic areas to avoid being killed by motorists (two have already been placed at Jalan Teluk Datai).

-- The installation of camera traps around the rainforest to study animal behaviour in order to develop relevant conservation programmes (about 20 camera traps will be setup around the island).
+- The installation of camera traps in the rainforest around The Datai Langkawi to study animal behaviour in order to develop relevant conservation programmes (about 20 camera traps have already been setup).

 - Making Datai Bay a turtle-friendly beach by reducing the artificial lighting on the beach at night and introducing plants which turtles favour (sea lettuce were planted on World Turtle Day and we will continue to plant more of these plants that turtles favour as protective location to dig their nest underneath).